 Evidence Matters: Patients Must Present a Strong Legal Claim

-Get Help from Our San Francisco Medical Malpractice Attorneys Today
+Get Help from Our Oakland Medical Malpractice Attorneys Today

 At Bracamontes & Vlasak, our top-rated California medical malpractice lawyers are strong advocates for patients.
 If you or your loved one suffered an injury or complications due to medical negligence, we will help you maximize your financial recovery.

-For a free, no obligation consultation, please call us today at (415) 835-6777.
-With an office in San Francisco, we represent medical malpractice victims throughout the Bay Area, including in Oakland, Alameda, and San Jose.
+For a free, no-obligation consultation, please call us today at (415) 835-6777.
+With an office in Oakland and San Francisco, we represent medical malpractice victims throughout the Bay Area, including in Oakland, Alameda, and San Jose.